biojs/edu/series/101_graduate/02_package_basics.md

 node index.js
 ~~~

-{% hlblock info %}
+{% hlblock help %}
-If you are new or have not done a lot for a while, you might want to check out this [Cheatsheet](http://overapi.com/javascript/).
+If you are new JavaScript or have not coded for a while, you might want to check out this [Cheatsheet](http://overapi.com/javascript/).
 Or this one for a short fresh up of [variables](http://thewebivore.com/wp-content/uploads/2013/02/PamsJavascriptCheatSheet.pdf).
 {% endhlblock %}